openintegrationhub/jdbc-component/README.md

 ``UPSERT BY PRIMARY KEY`` - this action will execute select command from specified table, as search criteria can be used only [PRIMARY KEY](https://en.wikipedia.org/wiki/Primary_key "PRIMARY KEY"), and execute insert command by PRIMARY KEY with specified field, if result does not found, else - action will execute update command by PRIMARY KEY with specified field.
 The action returns only one result row (a primary key is unique).

 ``DELETE BY PRIMARY KEY`` - this action will execute delete query from specified table, as criteria can be used only [PRIMARY KEY](https://en.wikipedia.org/wiki/Primary_key "PRIMARY KEY").
 The action returns an integer value that indicates the number of rows affected, the returned value can be 0 or 1 (a primary key is unique).

+``INSERT`` - this action will execute insert query into the specified table.
+The action returns boolean value is execution insert successful or not.

 ### How works

 ### Requirements